 2. Understanding Your People

 It’s impossible to know how to motivate people until you know what motivates them.
 You can’t expect that everybody is motivated by the same things.
 You can’t expect that the same things will always motivate the same people.
-So learn about your staff as individuals so you can become a better leader.
-Ask them about special talents, hobbies and goals.
+So, learn about your staff as individuals so you can become a better leader.
+Ask them about special talents, hobbies, and goals.
 Then tailor your behaviours accordingly

 Try to incorporate some of this extra talent into worthwhile projects in the office.
 People who feel appreciated and acknowledged are happier and more likely to stay motivated.
-They will feel proud about what they do and work harder because their heart is fully committed.
+They will feel proud of what they do and work harder because their heart is fully committed.